NMRExchangeFormat/NEF/specification/Overview.md

     appear in the coordinate file - the author names for e.g. ALA methyl protons should be HB1, HB2, and HB3, even if the group is called HB% throughout the NEF file.

-    5. For the common standard residues (20 amino acids, 4 DNA and 4 RNA nucleotides) the NEF standard will adopt the IUPAC nomenclature for residue names, as well as IUPAC atom names.
+    7. For the common standard residues (20 amino acids, 4 DNA and 4 RNA nucleotides) the NEF standard will adopt the RCSB nomenclature for residue names, as well as RCSB atom names.

-    6. 'residue_name' refers to the residue identified by the matching mmCif chemical compound code.
+    8. 'residue_name' refers to the residue identified by the matching mmCif chemical compound code.
 The atom naming and topology can therefore be taken from the mmCif chemical compound definitions.
 The same residue_name is used for all variants and protonation states - these are specified in the residue_linking